time-palominodb/PalominoClusterTool/README.md

    1. Decide your distribution, cluster configuration software, and database architecture.
    1. Enter [ConfigManager]/[Distribution] directory, edit INI and YAML files (this will take the longest time).
+Some available choices are:
+      1. AnsiblePlaybooks/Ubuntu-12.04
+      1. ChefCookbooks/CentOS
    1. Ask PalominoClusterTool to generate your cluster.
    1. Join the mailing list (https://groups.google.com/d/forum/palomino-cluster-tool) and IRC channels